This post may contain affiliate links. Please read our disclosure policy.

 - In a heavy bottomed saute pan over medium heat, heat 1 tablespoon olive oil and toast the pine nuts until golden, remove and set aside.

 - In the same pan, add the cilantro, garlic and crushed red pepper, cook for about 2-3 minutes until fragrant.
-Add the frozen spinach and cook with the cilantro mixture until softened, about 5 minutes.
+Add the frozen spinach, remaining salt and cook with the cilantro mixture until softened, about 5 minutes.

 - Add the chicken broth or water and bring mixture to a boil.
 Return the cooked ground beef and pine nuts to the pan.
 Lower heat and simmer for 20 minutes until stew thickens.